Muzzamil61/quantum-dna-sequence-comparison/README.md

-# Quantum DNA Sequence Comparison
+## Quantum DNA Sequence Comparison

-This repository presents a novel approach to DNA sequence comparison using quantum computing.
-The methodology leverages quantum superposition and entanglement to perform fast and scalable DNA sequence comparisons, potentially revolutionizing the fields of bioinformatics and genetic diagnostics.
+This repository contains a quantum computing approach to DNA sequence comparison using Qiskit and IBM Quantum hardware.
+The project leverages quantum algorithms to perform fast and accurate DNA sequence comparisons, potentially revolutionizing fields like bioinformatics and genetic diagnostics.

 ## Table of Contents
 1. [Installation](requirements.txt)